HoGentTIN/rm-paper-en/instructions/4-bibliography.md

 # Phase 4.
-Bibliografic database, literature study
+Bibliographic database, literature study

-In this phase you will process the found information sources to a continuous introductory text about the chosen bachelor thesis subject. this is probably the phase that will require the most effort and time.
+In this phase you will process the found information sources to a continuous introductory text about the chosen bachelor thesis subject.
+This is probably the phase that will require the most effort and time.

 Don't postpone taking this up, otherwise you will not timely reach your deadlines for the assignments at the end of the semester!